 Waugh was dismissed early on Day 5 and India quickly wrapped up the tail requiring just 155 to win.
 Then there was a mini stutter as you always expect with India as they started losing quick wickets.
 Laxman however was again standing between the Aussies ticking along and taking India to safety.
 As I was about to leave school for the day, I heard in the transistor (no cell phones back then) that Laxman was caught brilliantly by Mark Waugh with India still needing 20 to win.
 And then just as I reached home, I entered with the news that Sameer Dighe and the series superstar Harbhajan Singh had taken India to victory and I was just in time to witness the presentation ceremony.

-India was on top going into Day 5 but there was a certain Steve Waugh still there at the crease seeing through Day 4.
+Coming to this test match at the M A Chidambaram Stadium, India was on top going into Day 5 but there was a certain Steve Waugh still there at the crease seeing through Day 4.
 The Aussies were 100 odd ahead with 7 down and everyone knew that if Waugh was castled early on Day 5, the game was there to be taken for India.

 A bunch of us from Class X A - PS Senior Sec School had cut school the previous day and gone to witness the penultimate day's action and with the way match was placed and history beckoning, all of us again wanted to bunk and watch the final days play too.
-But then we got calls from fellow classmates on the 4th day evening saying the situation was serious in school and they were collecting fines and another day of absence will result in parents being called and given a severe warning.
-It was a big decision to take whether to go to Chepauk and watch history being created or go to school like typical chamathu P.S pasanga and avoid the consequences.
+But then we got calls from fellow classmates on the 4th day evening saying the situation was grim in school and they were collecting fines and another day of absence will result in parents being called and given a severe warning.
+It was a big decision to take whether to go to Chepauk and watch history being created or go to school like typical chamathu (nice) P.S pasanga (boys) and avoid unnecessary consequences.

 And then History happened...